HilscherAutomation/netPI-netx-ethernet-lan/README.md

 To grant access to the netX from inside the container the `/dev/spidev0.0` host device needs to be added to the container.

-To allow the container creating an additional network device for the netX network controller the `/dev/net/tun` host device needs to be added to the container.
+To allow the container creating an additional network device for the netX the `/dev/net/tun` host device needs to be added to the container.

 #### Environment variables